maximbetin/instagram-helper/README.md

 - `bibliotecasdegijonxixon`, `conectaoviedo`, `conocerasturias`, `cultura.gijon`
 - And many more cultural and institutional accounts

-**Customization**: You can modify accounts in two ways:
+**Customization**: You can modify accounts directly in the GUI:

-1. **External File (Recommended)**: Edit `instagram_accounts.txt` in the project root:
+1. **GUI Input (Recommended)**: Use the "Accounts" section in the GUI:
-   - Add one account per line
+   - Enter one Instagram account per line in the text area
-   - Lines starting with `#` are treated as comments
+   - Accounts are automatically loaded when you start the application
-   - No need to restart the application after changes
+   - Changes take effect immediately when you start scraping

 2. **Code Configuration**: Modify `config.py` to:
    - Adjust `INSTAGRAM_MAX_POSTS_PER_ACCOUNT` (default: 5 posts per account)
    - Change `INSTAGRAM_POST_LOAD_TIMEOUT` (default: 10 seconds per post)

-**Note**: The external `instagram_accounts.txt` file takes precedence over hardcoded accounts in the configuration.
+**Note**: The GUI text area provides a simple way to manage accounts without editing external files.

 ## Troubleshooting